Andromedans/andromeda/README.markdown

 A minimalist implementation of type theory in Ocaml.
-This is the version from the 3rd part of my blog posts, see (How to implement dependent type theory III)[http://math.andrej.com/2012/11/29/how-to-implement-dependent-type-theory-iii/].
+The repository holds several branches which correspond to a series of blog posts about dependent type theory on the (Mathematics and Computation)[http://math.andrej.com/] blog.

 ## The type theory